 After the first conflict, The Liberty Lions raided several Kurdizov hospitals, stockpiling drugs and medical supplies.
 And in their raids, they stumbled upon experimental bio-printers.
 A revolutionary piece of technology, especially during wartime.
 They started small, printing fingers that’d been blown off, or grafting skin.
 They tried printing more complex things, like organs, but they shriveled and died before the print finished.
 It became clear that for a print to take, it must be printed directly onto the recipient.

-But, they weren’t limited to human biology.
-They could print anything.
+anything.
 Short on arms and ammunition, someone had the bright idea to print a gun right onto their hand.
 It was a messy clump of meat and metal, and the recipient couldn’t pull the trigger without dislocating several fingers, but in this mangled creation, the Lion’s saw opportunity.
 Sure, the printers needed raw biological material, but there was no shortage of meat, blood, and bone.
 They scavenged bodies and broken weapons from the battlefield.
 They made ammunition from bone fragments, and concrete.
 Barrels and firing pins from rebar and ligaments.

 The men and women interwoven with their weapons were simply known as The Grafted.